amattu2/blink-liveview-middleware/README.md

 - `-e`, `--env`: The environment to run the server in (`development`, `production`).
 If `production` is specified, the demo UI will be disabled.
 - `-o`, `--origins`: A comma-separated list of allowed WebSocket client origins.
-By default, the current origin is allowed.
+By default, only the current origin is allowed.
 Use `*` to allow all origins.
+- `--classification-enabled`: Allow users to request stream classification
+- `--classification-interval`: The interval at which to re-classify the stream and update the current labels

+> [!WARNING]
+> Enabling classification with a low interval will be extremely costly.
+Strongly
+> recommend evaluating your needs and adjusting the interval accordingly.
+It's
+> likely that a very high interval (e.g. 30+ seconds)
+> will be sufficient for most use cases.
+>
+> The classification features are experimental and rely on Google Cloud Vision.
+> It works by collecting snapshots from the liveview stream and sending them to
+> the Google Cloud Vision API for analysis.
+The results are then sent back to
+> the client as labels.

 Then open the sample web application in your browser.
 Provide the necessary authentication information on the demo UI and click the "Start Liveview" button: